-\autoref{fig:hmc_cvg} shows the convergence results of our explicit full-field inference as a function of the number of simulations and the effective sample size.
-According to the threshold of C2ST$= 0.6$ that we have chosen in \autoref{sec:metric}, this study suggests that $630\,000$ simulations for our sampler corresponding to $400$ independent samples are enough to have converged MCMC chains.
-The number of independent samples is estimated using the effective sample size (ess) lower bound estimate from \href{https://github.com/tensorflow/probability}{TensorFlow Probability} \citep{dillon2017tensorflow}.
-In addition, \autoref{fig:ei_contour_plots} shows the explicit posterior constraints obtained for different simulation budgets, and \autoref{fig:ei_mean_std} shows the evolution of the mean and standard deviation of the posteriors as a number of simulations.
-Note that the C2ST metric is sensitive to higher-order correlations, but if one only cares about marginals, the explicit inference posterior can be considered converged with only $63\,000$ simulations (corresponding to $24$ indendepent samples) as shown by the combination of contour plots \autoref{fig:ei_contour_plots} and \autoref{fig:ei_mean_std}.
+Figure \ref{fig:hmc_cvg} shows the convergence results of our explicit full-field inference as a function of the number of simulations and the effective sample size.
+According to the threshold of C2ST$= 0.6$ that we mention in Sect. \ref{sec:metric}, this study suggests that $630\,000$ simulations for our sampler corresponding to $400$ independent samples are enough to have converged MCMC chains.
+The number of independent samples is estimated using the effective-sample-size (ess) lower-bound estimate from \href{https://github.com/tensorflow/probability}{TensorFlow Probability} \citep{dillon2017tensorflow}.
+In addition, Fig. \ref{fig:ei_contour_plots} shows the explicit posterior constraints obtained for different simulation budgets, and Fig. \ref{fig:ei_mean_std} shows the evolution of the mean and standard deviation of the posteriors as a number of simulations.
+We note that the C2ST metric is sensitive to higher order correlations, but if one only cares about marginals, the explicit inference posterior can be considered converged with only $63\,000$ simulations (corresponding to $24$ independent samples), as shown by the combination of contour plots Figs. \ref{fig:ei_contour_plots} and \ref{fig:ei_mean_std}.

 These results are not a strong statement about explicit inference in general as we do not investigate other sampling schemes and preconditioning schemes (this study is left for future work).
 However, the NUTS algorithm is one of the state-of-the-art samplers and has already been used in various full-field studies \citep[e.g.][]{zhou2023accurate, boruah2024bayesian}.
-But it is important to note that there exist other powerful HMC schemes such as the Microcanonical Langevin Monte Carlo (MCLMC) \citep{robnik2023microcanonical} that might perform with fewer simulations and has also been used in full-field studies \citep{bayer2023fieldlevel}.
+However, it is important to note that there are other powerful HMC schemes, such as the Microcanonical Langevin Monte Carlo (MCLMC) method \citep{robnik2023microcanonical}, which might perform well with fewer simulations and has also been used in full-field studies \citep{bayer2023fieldlevel}.
 Regardless of the sampling scheme used, we suggest that readers refer to the effective sample size values to translate the results to their sampler.

-\section{Implicit Inference}
+\section{Implicit inference}